 Advertising doesn’t merely promote your service marketing.
-It also plays a major role to drive content downloads, thereby increasing both visibility and expertise.
+It also plays a major role in driving content downloads and increasing visibility and expertise.

-Remember to use the various forms of advertising that best matches your professional service.
-Networks like LinkedIn and other service industry oriented advertising, often works best.
-These networks allow to directly target the appropriate customer segment which leads to more conversation, better click rates and lower download cost.
+Remember to use various advertising forms that best match your professional service.
+Networks like LinkedIn and other services for industry-oriented advertising often work best.
+These networks allow direct targeting of the appropriate customer segment, leading to more conversation, better click rates, and lower download costs.

-SEM, on the other hand, is usually more expensive and harder to target for extending professional services.
-Facebook advertisements, at the same time, could be less than effective because it is less used by professional service customers than other similar networks.
+Conversely, SEM is usually more expensive and harder to target for extending professional services.
+At the same time, Facebook advertisements could be less than adequate because professional service customers use them less than other similar networks.

-It needs to be remembered at the same time that there are several variations of each type of advertisement.
-A service marketing firm may find them somewhat successful depending upon the advertisement purpose, budget, targeting or industry niche.
+It needs to be remembered simultaneously that each type of advertisement has several variations.
+A service marketing firm may find them somewhat successful depending on the advertisement purpose, budget, targeting, or industry niche.

-The nature of professional service referrals have changed over the years.
+The nature of professional service referrals has changed over the years.
 This has impacted service marketing strategy in a big way.
-It has been found out that more than 81% of service providers have received referrals from people who were never a client.
+It has been found that more than 81% of service providers have received referrals from people who were never a client.

-But from where do all these referrals come from?
+But from where do all these referrals come?
 Most of them come from the firm’s expertise or reputation.

 Content marketing can be used in connection with the tactics mentioned above.
-In this way you can build goodwill for your brand and get widespread reputation for your specialized domain.
+This way, you can build goodwill for your brand and get a widespread reputation for your specialized domain.
 You build a brand recall among the audience that may not have worked with you.
-This, in turn, leads to more referral and new business.
+This, in turn, leads to more referrals and new business.

 - Marketing automation:

-It replaces repetitive manual repetitive and high-touch manual processes with the automated ones.
+It replaces repetitive manual repetitive and high-touch manual processes with automated ones.
 The changeover is supported by technology.
-Automation brings together all the online service marketing channels into a single centrally managed system to create, manage, and measuring campaigns and programs.
+Automation combines all the online service marketing channels into a single centrally managed system to create, manage, and measure campaigns and programs.

-Like any other technological tool, it’s important that you select the correct service marketing automation software most suitable for your company.
-The complexity, scalability, and size of the solution must be a good match for your requirements.
+Like any other technological tool, you must select the correct service marketing automation software most suitable for your company.
+The solution’s complexity, scalability, and size must match your requirements well.

-Another valuable software is the customer relationship management (CRM) system.
-A large number of companies use CRMs for tracking and organizing client information and scouring opportunities.
+Another useful software is the customer relationship management (CRM) system.
+Many companies use CRMs for tracking and organizing client information and scouring opportunities.
 A CRM module, in short, can help you to stay connected and organized, regardless of how complex your operations become.

-The CRM system functions as a database for all the connected information about clients and opportunities, including detailed notes about interactions.
-Information can be keyed in, stored and accessed by the staff as and when needed.
+The CRM system functions as a database for all the related information about clients and opportunities, including detailed notes about interactions.
+The staff can key in, store, and access information when needed.
 It leads to the synchronization of efforts across various departments in your firm.

 - Lead nurturing:

 CRM is not the end of bagging new clients.
 Remember the lead-nurturing funnel given in the diagram earlier?
 The website is an important part of the puzzle.
 Email marketing is also equally important.
-Analytics driven and targeted email service marketing campaigns help you deliver both hard and soft offers for particular types of buyers, tailored to their demands.
-Drip email campaigns, on the other hand, allow you to send targeted offers for segments in your audience over a particular period of time.
+Analytics-driven and targeted email service marketing campaigns help you deliver hard and soft offers for particular types of buyers tailored to their demands.
+On the other hand, Drip email campaigns allow you to send targeted offers for segments in your audience over a particular period.
 It forges a much closer engagement between the service provider and the client and educates via relevant and successive offers and content.

-Testing and optimization allows you to schedule your marketing efforts and take decisions based on hard facts and not presumptions.
-While research is at the base of marketing, testing and optimization is a continuous guide.
+Testing and optimization allow you to schedule your marketing efforts and make decisions based on hard facts, not presumptions.
+While research is at the base of marketing, testing, and optimization are continuous guides.
 Testing of marketing campaigns should never stop.
 But they can be adjusted according to market demands.

 - Landing and email page rendering: Using tools like Email on Acid for testing the rendition of pages on various platforms and devices, ensure they function as they are supposed to.

 It’s always important to analyze the proper metrics to measure results effectively.
-But you must have the tools in place for collecting the accurate data.
-This includes social media, your website and SEO.
+But it would be best if you had the tools to collect accurate data.
+This includes social media, your website, and SEO.

 Among all others, Google Analytics is a crucial tool to measure and analyze the traffic landing on your site.
 You can improve the SEO results with MOZ, while Hootsuite and similar tools can provide detailed social media analytics.

-Regular analyzing and testing will help you understand what’s working and what’s not.
+Regular analysis and testing will help you understand what’s working and what’s not.
 Use them wisely.
-They will help you to turn service marketing efforts from an art to science.
+They will help you to turn service marketing efforts from an art to a science.

-The most important thing is not to grow complacent of how you have been doing professionally.
-To remain competitive, you have to regularly put your service marketing strategies under the scanner, asses them, and identify areas for improvement.
+The most important thing is not to grow complacent about how you have been doing professionally.
+To remain competitive, you must regularly put your service marketing strategies under the scanner, assess them, and identify areas for improvement.

-Here are some articles that will help you to get more detail about the Service Marketing so just go through the link.
+Here are some articles that will help you to get more detail about Service Marketing Strategies, so go through the link.